jason810496/System-Administration/hw4/README.md

     - the `stop` function `kill` all `pid` related to web app .

 ### Certification
-- Download `sacertbot` from judge server and use the `sacertbot` to download your CA certificate and CA key.
+- Download `sacertbot` from judge yourwebcrt and use the `sacertbot` to download your CA certificate and CA key.
     ```bash
     scp ~/Downloads/sacertbot.txt FreeBSD:~/sacertbot.sh
     sudo pkg install wget zip